Time and date functions

 This feature can be toggled on or off in the app.
 Additionally, you can customize the format of the time information you receive: choosing to include hours and minutes, or only minutes.

-Similar to the other time functions, automatic time continues to operate even when xBand is disconnected from your phone, provided xBand has been connected to the phone at least once since xBand was last turned off.
+Similar to the other time functions, automatic time continues to operate even when xBand is disconnected from your phone.

 Automatic time gives you a new way to keep track of time and can give you a heightened sense of time awareness.